fsbolero/Bolero/CONTRIBUTING.md

 * `src/`: The Bolero libraries and tools.

     * `Bolero/`: The main client-side library.
-Includes the HTML element and attribute types and functions, Elmish components, client-side Remoting bits (including JSON serialization), and routing.
+Includes the HTML element and attribute types, Elmish components, client-side Remoting bits, and routing.

+    * `Bolero.Html/`: The client-side library for HTML element builders and attribute functions.

     * `Bolero.Server/`: The main server-side library.
 Includes the server-side Remoting bits (ASP.NET Core service).

     * `Bolero.Build/`: The build task.
-Strips sigdata/optdata from F# assemblies, to reduce the served content size.
+Strips sigdata/optdata from F# assemblies, to reduce the served content size, and applies CSS scopes.

     * `Bolero.Templating/`: The Type Provider Design-Time Component for HTML templating.